Conviva/conviva-android-appanalytics/README.md

-anr_end | If the SDK gets response after triggering _anr_start_, then _anr_end_ is dispatched. conviva_fragment_view | Whenever a fragment transaction commits conviva_compose_view | Whenever a destination change occurs in the NavController  of the ComposeNavigation traceparent | Please contact Conviva for enabling this feature.
+anr_end | If the SDK gets response after triggering _anr_start_, then _anr_end_ is dispatched. conviva_fragment_view | Whenever a fragment transaction commits conviva_compose_view | Whenever a destination change occurs in the NavController  of the ComposeNavigation

 To learn about the default metrics for analyzing the native and web applications performance, such as App Crashes, Avg Screen Load Time, and Page Loads, refer to the [App Experience Metrics](https://pulse.conviva.com/learning-center/content/eco/eco_metrics.html) page in the Learning Center.
 </details>